-Jordan’s capital is a good starting or endpoint if you are doing a Jordan trip.
+Jordan’s capital is a good starting or endpoint if you are doing a Jordan road trip.
 While some people don’t spend much time here or skip it altogether, you should spend at least one day here, if you can arrange it.
 It probably is not the highlight in the country but still worth a visit.
 Amman is such an interesting city!

-It is a great historic city with a lot to offer – lots of authentic places and ancient sights.
+It is a great historic city with a lot to offer – including lots of authentic places and ancient sights.
 It is also quite modern with nightlife and modern buildings outside the downtown area.
 Since it is in a hilly area, you have great views and can catch some beautiful sunsets.

 And let’s not forget the numerous restaurants and take-aways that serve great (and affordable) food!
 Yes, there are many reasons to add Amman to your Jordan itinerary visit Amman and here are some places to see and things to experience.

 Disclaimer: This post contains affiliate links which means I will earn a small commission when you buy a product via my link (no extra cost to you).
 More about it here.

 Before talking about what to do in Amman, here are a few travel tips.